makerdao/auction-keeper/README.md

 The way the auction discovery and monitoring mechanism works at the moment is simplistic for illustration purposes.
 It basically operates as a loop which kicks in on every new block enumerating all auctions from `1` to `kicks`.
-Bidding models are checked every 2 seconds and submitted where appropriate.
+Bidding models are checked periodically and submitted where appropriate.

 ### Starting and stopping _bidding models_